 Overall, the most popular commercial apps for weight management are suboptimal in quality, given the inadequate scientific coverage and accuracy of weight-related information, and the relative absence of BCTs (Behavior Change Techniques) across the apps reviewed.Juliana Chen et al.

-So pretty much, Noom was in a small and stinky poop contest and found to be the least stinky.
+Translation: The majority of the apps reviewed were bad.
+Noom was basically in a small and stinky poop contest and found to be the least stinky.
 The number one ranked poop is still poop, yes?

 What I like